Hi30MC/hipster-rom-generator/README.md

 To prime the python virtual environment, you will need to run:

 `./venv_primer.sh`

+And on any fresh terminal, you will need to activate the environment:

+`source .venv/bin/activate`

 To generate a given door's sequence, first run that door's `gen_seq.py` with: